frictionlessdata/datapackage-pipelines-ckan/README.md

 Additionally, if `push_resources_to_datastore` is `True`, the processor will push resources marked for streaming to the CKAN DataStore using [`datastore_create`](https://ckan.readthedocs.io/en/latest/maintaining/datastore.html#ckanext.datastore.logic.action.datastore_create) and [`datastore_upsert`](https://ckan.readthedocs.io/en/latest/maintaining/datastore.html#ckanext.datastore.logic.action.datastore_upsert).

+Non streaming resources can also be uploaded, based on the value of `dpp:streamedFrom` resource attribute.
+If the value contains the path to a file, it will be uploaded to CKAN.

+If you need to use unicode or special characters in the resource name you can specify the name in the `dataset-resource-name` attribute which will be used for the created CKAN resource name rather then the default `name` attribute which is more limited by the schema.

 ##### Support for creating multiple datasets

 To create multiple datasets with variable properties, create additional (non tabular) resources in the datapackage for each